ChangeBridge: Spatiotemporal Image Generation with Multimodal Controls for Remote Sensing: Experiments

 \subsection{Experimental Setting}

-\paragraph{Dataset descriptions.} We conduct experiments on four widely used change detection datasets: 1) LEVIR-CC \cite{chen2020spatial}, used for conditioning on text prompts; 2) WHU-CD \cite{ji2018fully} and S2Looking \cite{shen2021s2looking}, used for conditioning on instance layouts; and 3) SECOND \cite{yang2020semantic}, used for conditioning on semantic maps.
-For the change detection task, we evaluate the synthesized data as aggregation on WHU-CD and S2Looking.
+\textbf{Dataset descriptions.} We conduct experiments on four change detection benchmarks with default splits: 1) LEVIR-CC \cite{chen2020spatial}, for coordinate texts; 2) WHU-CD \cite{ji2018fully} and S2Looking \cite{shen2021s2looking}, for instance layouts; and 3) SECOND \cite{yang2020semantic}, for semantic masks.
+We create a coordinate-augmented version of LEVIR-CC, adding object counting and precise object-level coordinates.

-\paragraph{Implementation details.} We train the Brownian bridge denoising network from scratch for 3,000 epochs using $256 \times 256$ images, which are downsampled to a $64 \times 64$ latent space via a pre-trained VQGAN \cite{ldm} with a downsampling factor of $f=4$.
-The training process employs a batch size of 16, pairing pre-event images with change masks.
-The number of Brownian bridge time steps are set to 1,000 during training and 200 during inference.
-The network optimization is performed using AdamW with a learning rate of $1.0 \times 10^{-5}$ and a decay rate of $\gamma = 0.2$.
-For latent extraction of the instance layouts and semantic maps, we adopt the same pre-trained VQGAN \cite{vagan} model as used in the Latent Diffusion Model \cite{ldm}.
-For latent extraction of the text prompts, we use CLIP \cite{radford2021learning} with the ViT-B/32 variant.
+\textbf{Implementation details.} ChangeBridge uses both UNet- and DiT-based denoising backbones.
+The UNet variant is based on Stable Diffusion (SD)~1.5~\cite{rombach2022ldm}, while the DiT variant uses DiT-XL/2~\cite{Peebles2023DiT}, initialized from pretrained weights and modulated with FiLM-style layers following SD3.5~\cite{stabilityai2024sd35}.
+Both variants are trained with the Brownian-Bridge objective, using 1,000 timesteps for training and 200 for inference.
+The UNet and DiT variants are trained for 60 and 100 epochs, taking approximately 12 and 25 hours, respectively, on $256 \times256$ satellite images using Adam ($1.0\!\times\!10^{-4}$) with a batch size of 64 on two NVIDIA A100 GPUs.
+The image encoder is a pretrained VQGAN~\cite{vagan}, and the text encoder is SkyCLIP~\cite{wang2024skyscript}, fine-tuned for remote sensing.
+The maximum bridge variance is set to 1.0, optimized with $L_1$ loss.
+Asymmetric drift magnitudes are set to $\gamma^{fg}=1.0$ and $\gamma^{bg}=0.8$ for the WHU, S2Looking, and LEVIR-CC datasets, and $\gamma^{fg}=1.0$ and $\gamma^{bg}=0.7$ for SECOND.
+Unless specified, results use the DiT-based ChangeBridge, and ablations are conducted with the UNet variant.